 Generator Member asked that the work undertaken during this proposal be communicated to those drafting the Trading & Settlement Code for the ISEM project.
 MO Member advised that the particular workstream had not commenced.
 Observer advised that the current SEM bank tender is in place until April 2017 with a year extension provision and that after this time this situation may occur again depending the outcome of the banking tender process.
 Observer noted that it was regrettable that the code was being changed to amend this circumstance and felt strongly against such a situation occurring and hoped that such would not re-occur nor should this event become normal practice.
 MO Member commented that this was not the case as the committee itself sought to have a more competitive process in the initial tender process and that’s why the jurisdiction was open up to UK.
 This was not coincidental as some Participants expressed the view that completion should have been fully opened across Europe.
 It was only on the advise from SEMO Finance that the final wording was agreed to explicitly state United Kingdom as this wuold be the only way to guarantee same day transactions.

 Supplier Member expressed the view that the drafting of the proposal should be amended to refer to England and Northern Ireland as opposed to the United Kingdom.
 MO Member was not in favour of this advising that it would create an inconsistency with sections 6.15 to 6.17 of the T&SC.
 At the time that Mod_16_11 ‘Banking Eligibility Requirements’ was discussed, it was highlighted that the SEM Bank at the time would not qualify and that the likelihood was that no Bank in NI could satisfy the new criteria and the consensus was to open the tender to UK banks.
 This was deemed acceptable at the time because the stability of the SEM bank was considered a priority; however the discussion did not extend to the legal implication of adding a new jurisdiction.
 There was broad agreement that a vote should take place with a view to approving this proposal but with registered concerns regarding the overall circumstances of this proposal and for these concerns to be noted for consideration in future tendering processes and the I-SEM design.

+Dissenting View

+On the face of it this Modification is discriminatory in that for RoI PTs the SEM Collateral Reserve Account must be in RoI (i.e. the same jurisdiction as the Euro PT where it has a registered Unit (RoI) whilst for NI PTs the SEM Collateral Reserve Account can be in another jurisdiction (i.e. a different jurisdiction to the jurisdiction in which the Sterling PT has a registered Unit (NI) those different jurisdictions being:-

+ England;

+ Wales and

+ Scotland

+This Modification changes the T&SC retrospectively to align with the completed procurement exercise, An exercise which was inconsistent with the Code requirements at that time.
+The Modification introduces English Law to the execution of the Deed of Charge, which is also inconsistent with the T&SC.

 Proposed Legal Drafting